-Election Day 2014 is just around the corner and democracy depends upon you.
+Election Day 2016 is just around the corner and democracy depends upon you.
 As American author John Ensign once said, “Voting is the first act of building a community, as well as building a country.”
-On November 4, 2014, Americans will cast votes for every member of the U.S. House of Representatives, one-third of the U.S. Senate, nearly 40 state and territorial governorships, 46 state legislatures, and numerous state and local races.
+On November 8, 2016, Americans will cast votes for every member of the U.S. House of Representatives, one-third of the U.S. Senate, state and territorial governorships, state legislatures, and numerous state and local races.

 Today, more than 1 out of 7 eligible voters lives with a disability, however, the voter registration rate of people with disabilities is about two percent lower than other Americans (2012 report to the U.S. Election Assistance Commission and Research Alliance for Accessible Voting).
 In addition, the voter turnout rate of people with disabilities is nearly six percent lower than other Americans!

 Help bridge this voting gap by exercising your right to vote — make sure you are properly registered to vote in the November elections.

 As a 501(c)(3) organization, the National MS Society does not participate or intervene in any political campaigns for public office, endorse or oppose political candidates, publish or distribute statements relating to a political campaign, or donate money or time to political campaigns.
 Nothing contained on this webpage should be interpreted to be an endorsement or participation by the Society in a political campaign.

 In order for you to cast your ballot, the usual criteria apply: you must be a U.S. citizen over the age of 18 and in compliance with state laws on residency, felony status and mental competency.

 Citizens in 30 states must comply with voter identification laws requiring identity documentation when voting in-person.
 An additional nine states require voters to include a photocopy of their identification when voting by mail or absentee ballot.
 If your state has a new voter identification law, know what you need to bring to the polls.